CascadingDreams/kafka-notification-pipeline/README.md

 # kafka-notification-pipeline

-> **Work in progress** — producer API, Avro schemas, and Schema Registry live.
-Consumer and dashboard coming next.
+> **Work in progress** — producer and consumer pipeline complete end-to-end.
+React dashboard coming next.

 Inspired by real-world financial services infrastructure, where event-driven pipelines process transactions, trigger notifications, and feed audit systems at scale.
-A Hono producer API validates requests with Zod and serialises events as Avro to Apache Kafka via Confluent Schema Registry, a TypeScript consumer processes and persists them to PostgreSQL, and a React dashboard visualises live event throughput as it flows through the pipeline.
+A Hono producer API validates requests with Zod and serialises events as Avro to Apache Kafka via Confluent Schema Registry.
+A TypeScript consumer decodes each message using the embedded schema ID, persists it to PostgreSQL with idempotent inserts, commits offsets manually for at-least-once delivery, and routes any failed messages to a dead letter queue.
+A React dashboard will visualise live event throughput as it flows through the pipeline.

 ---

 ### For a deeper dive into this project

+> **[Architecture](docs/ARCHITECTURE.md)** — component overview, data flow, and design decisions

-> **[Technical Reference](docs/TECHNICAL.md)** — architecture decisions, Schema Registry flow, Kafka concepts, API endpoints and event schemas
+> **[Technical Reference](docs/TECHNICAL.md)** — Schema Registry flow, consumer flow, Kafka concepts, API endpoints and event schemas

 > **[Detailed dev log](https://www.notion.so/dev-log-kafka-notif-pipeline-33fedccf116b80a7a84ffdd0c9b46b72?source=copy_link)** — This project is designed for portfolio purposes, as such you may find my complete dev log to see decision making and debugging as I am developing.